 With the city’s rooftop alive with house parties and family gatherings, the strike of midnight can be an atmospheric time in the capital – a siren blasts out all over the city and the skyline erupts in fireworks.
 Palermo, Recoleta and Puerto Madero are all good locations to watch the fireworks, including a number of amateur displays and rooftop explosions (there are no rules here over where or by whom fireworks can be lit, so don’t get too close!).

-Once the clock has struck midnight, it’s time to head to the clubs or boliches (discos) – popular clubs like Niceto, Crobar, Pacha, Rumi and Asia de Cuba will all be hosting special New Year’s Parties, often with international DJs, but book your tickets in advance for the best deals and don’t even think about arriving before 11pm!
+Once the clock has struck midnight on New Year’s Eve in Buenos Aires, it’s time to head to the clubs or boliches (discos) – popular clubs like Niceto, Crobar, Pacha, Rumi and Asia de Cuba will all be hosting special New Year’s Parties, often with international DJs, but book your tickets in advance for the best deals and don’t even think about arriving before 11pm!